AnkitNayan11/web_crawl/README.md

-# Web Crawler / Review Extraction Project
+# Intelligent Web Scarpping using LLM

 This project is designed to scrape, convert, and clean product reviews using Python, Playwright, and OpenAI tools.